technomancy/bus-scheme/README.txt

 Bus Scheme aims for general Scheme usefulness optimized for learning and fun.
 It's not targeting R5RS or anything like that.

+== Usage

+$ bus # drop into the REPL

+$ bus -e "(do some stuff)"

+$ bus foo.scm # load a file

+== What makes Bus Scheme different?

+Well, for starters it's implemented on the bus.
+No other Scheme implementation can claim this.
+Here are a few other things that set Bus Scheme apart:

+=== Flexible calling syntax

+Taking a hint from Arc, Bus Scheme allows you to use the notation (mylist n) to access the nth place of the mylist list instead of (nth mylist n) or the (myhash key) notation to access the slot in myhash corresponding to the value of key instead of (gethash myhash key).
+TODO: This notation is flexible, and other data types may have their own "call behaviour" specified.

+=== Mongrel integration

+Web and RESTful application development are part of the package.
+Bus Scheme uses the wonderful Mongrel web server to allow scheme programs to serve web applications.
+TODO: Representations of data can be easily translated between s-expressions, HTML, and JSON.

+=== Written in a high-level language

+Bus Scheme is written in Ruby, which means anyone with experience in high-level dynamic languages (like, oh, I don't know...
+Scheme?) should be right at home poking around at the implementation.
+Using Ruby allows the implementation code to remain compact and concise.
+Bus Scheme should run on Ruby 1.8, Ruby 1.9, and Rubinius at least.
+Bus Scheme also allows you to drop into Ruby when that's convenient.
+TODO: allow real inline Ruby blocks instead of access via a function call.

+=== XML integration

+TODO: Bus Scheme has a notion of XML literals so that it may be inlined into your Scheme code, much like the way ECMAScript uses E4X.
+If you'd prefer, you can leverage convenient s-expression -> XML conversion facilities.

+=== Test-Driven

+Bus Scheme is written in an entirely test-driven manner.
+As much as possible, it tries to keep its tests written in Scheme itself, so it includes a fairly comprehensive testing suite and encourages programs to be written test-first.

 == Install

 * sudo gem install bus-scheme